lindylearn/unclutter/docs/annotations.md

 ## Hypothes.is sync

+**Note: the Hypothes.is sync is currently disabled but will be working again soon.
+See https://github.com/lindylearn/unclutter/issues/509**

 You can configure your highlights and notes to be synchronized with [Hypothes.is](https://web.hypothes.is) in order to access them on different devices, organize, or import them into note-taking apps.